SajadWaloo/Object-Detection-using-MobileNetV2-for-CIFAR-10-Dataset/README.md

 After training, the model is evaluated on the test set, and the test accuracy is displayed in the terminal.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to modify and adapt the code according to your needs.

-If you have any questions or suggestions, please feel free to contact me.

 **Author:** Sajad Waloo
 **Email:** sajadwaloo786@gmail.com